zirpins/wesoa/index.md

 - Model-driven SOA and service systems development
 - Reverse engineering of software service systems
 - Tool support for software service engineering
-- Engineering of software services for the cloud
+- Engineering of service-oriented applications in the cloud
 - Service engineering for context-awareness and mobile devices
 - Service engineering in smart environments and IoT
 - Engineering service-oriented applications in social network contexts